-On behalf of the Board, I would like to take this opportunity to extend my heartfelt gratitude to our passengers, business partners, associates as well as our shareholders for their continuous support and confidence in the Group.
-Of course, our sincere appreciation must also be extended to our employees for their invaluable dedication to the Group in the past year.
+I am very honored to be appointed as the Chairman of the Company on 12 December 2014.
+On behalf of the Board, I would like to take this opportunity to express my sincere thanks to my predecessor Mr. Wong Man Kit for his outstanding leadership to the Board and the Group over the years.
+I also wish to extend my greatest gratitude to our passengers, business partners, associates as well as our shareholders for their continuous support and confidence in the Group.
+Lastly, my heartfelt appreciation must also be extended to my fellow Directors and our employees for their invaluable dedication to the Group in the past years.